 Val Thorens market is every Tuesday and Thursday, all day.
 It's busiest in the late afternoon or early evening when everyone's off the slopes and pottering around the resort.
 The stall holders pack up in the evening, with some staying longer than others.

 There's a wide variety of stalls.
 Some sell clothing, and others craft items.
 The cheeses and cold meats are popular.
 A local Belleville Valley apiarist sells delicious honey.
 He wears a bee costume - a yellow and black top, with bee wings on the back.

 A guide to the events in Val Thorens during the winter season, plus the weekly programme.

-The sports centre in Val Thorens has sports facilities, an aqua-club with two pools, jacuzzis, saunas, and Turkish baths, a fun park, and a well-being centre.
+The sports centre in Val Thorens has sports facilities including a gym and a number of courts, an aqua-club with two pools, jacuzzis, saunas, and Turkish baths, a fun park, and a well-being centre.

 The sports you can play there include table tennis, tennis, squash, badminton, and basketball.
 There's a gym for weights and fitness.

-New for winter 2017-18 is the Delir'Park, for fans of trampolining and acrobatics.
+The Delir'Park is for fans of trampolining and acrobatics.
 One of the options is to challenge your friends to the Crazy Challenge, which involves Wipe Out style games.